SEKOIA-IO/documentation/docs/getting_started/account_security.md

 7. Enter your `6-digit code`
 8. Generate and save your backup codes

+### How to require two-factor authentication for users in your community?
+As an administrator of a community, you can secure access to your community by requiring users to activate their second factor to access the SEKOIA.IO platform.

+To access this feature, you must have the following permission: `COMMUNITY_WRITE_ROLE` and 2FA enable on your account.

+To enable two-factor authentication, follow these instructions:
+1. Log in to SEKOIA.IO platform
+2. Click on your profile picture and select `Account settings` to access the User center
+3. Under Manage community > Authentication, click on the button `Enable` in the section « Two-factor authentication (2FA) »
+4. Provide your password

 ### Get the code through an authenticator app

 A **time-based one-time password (TOTP)** application automatically generates an **authentication code** that changes after a certain period of time.
 Here are a few we suggest: